redxaxder/7DRL2022/notes.md

 - first pass of impl has:
   + only knights
-    + but no knockback
+    +t but no knockback
   + 1 level randomly chosen from a squaring
-  - no items
+  + no items
   - rage
-    - on entering rage: gain 20 rage
+    + on entering rage: gain 20 rage
     - enter rage by either attacking or being attacked
-    - when player is attacked: gain 10 rage and 5 fatigue
+    + when player is attacked: gain 10 rage and 5 fatigue
       - if fatigued and not in rage, dies
     - when player slays an enemy: gain 10 rage
-  - fatigue
+  + fatigue
-    - recover 1 fatigue per turn, and increase recovery rate each turn
+    + recover 1 fatigue per turn, and increase recovery rate each turn
-    - just blocks rage
+    + just blocks rage
-  - no character progression
+  + no character progression
   - handle pc death
   + all doorways are open
-  - HUD: rage and fatigue levels
+  + HUD: rage and fatigue levels
        + combat log
-         fatigue recovery rate
+       + fatigue recovery rate
   + controls:
    + vim + wasd + arrows to move
    + . to pass